March 9, 2018

-Most importantly, showing a genuine personal interest and concern for the mental well-being of your people translates to an authentic people-focussed culture, and that’s a benefit money can’t buy!
+Most importantly, showing a genuine personal interest and concern for the mental well-being of your people is important.
+Translating to an authentic people-focussed culture, that is a benefit money can’t buy!

 What does a mentally healthy workplace look like?

-So if there are strong business reasons for developing a mentally healthy workplace, the next logical question is what exactly does a mentally healthy workplace mean?
+So, if developing a mentally healthy workplace has strong business benefits, the next logical question is what exactly does a mentally healthy workplace mean?

-And the clearest way you can demonstrate this kind of environment is by doing the right thing when an employee is suffering from a mental health condition.
+The clearest way to demonstrate this environment is by graciously approaching an employee if they show signs of a mental health condition.

 What to do when an employee is suffering from a mental health condition

 When a staff member experiences a mental health condition, it can affect the entire team.
-Without clear communication from managers, there’s a risk that colleagues may judge the person to be ‘slacking off’ or not pulling their weight.
+Without clear communication from managers, there are potential risks.
+Colleagues may judge the person to be ‘slacking off’ or not pulling their weight.

-It’s no wonder then that many people experiencing anxiety or depression are concerned about their colleagues’ reactions
+It’s no wonder that many people experience anxiety or depression based from their colleagues’ reactions.

-On top of this, the privacy legislation says that you must protect the employee’s right to privacy, which means you may need to communicate what’s going on without providing specific details of their condition.
-So discretion is key.
+On top of this, the privacy legislation says that you must protect the employee’s right to privacy.
+This means you need to communicate what’s going on without providing specific details of their condition.
+So, discretion is key.

 Making reasonable adjustments to improve mental health

-The Disability Discrimination Act says you need to make reasonable adjustments to meet the needs of any worker suffering from a mental health condition.
-The first port of call with this is a discussion with the worker themselves.
+The Disability Discrimination Act says you need to make reasonable adjustments to meet the needs of workers suffering from a mental health condition.
+The first port of call is having a discussion with the worker themselves.

-When you’re speaking to them it’s important to avoid making assumptions about what someone with depression or anxiety will find challenging in the workplace.
+It’s important to avoid assumptions when communicating with them.
 Instead, focus on helping them identify their own stressors and potential difficulties.
 Then work through solutions together.

 Just as importantly, talk about their strengths and what they enjoy about their job – and look for ways to bring this out in your plan to improve their mental health.

-If you’re concerned that someone in your workplace may be suffering from a mental health condition, or you’re keen to take steps towards creating a more mental health workplace, get in touch.
+If you’re concerned that someone in your workplace is suffering from a mental health condition or you want to create a more mentally healthy workplace, get in touch.
 We have a wealth of experience helping workplaces become more mentally healthy.